articles/323dc5753bf9b444f12ad740d28a8eb1-398206.jpg

 If you're completing figure 8-style sutures, you can also consider using a surgeon's knot.
 Make the judgment call depending on the wound type.

-If you're new to performing stitches, invest in a kit for sutures to practice your knotting technique.
+If you're new to performing stitches, invest in a suture practice kit so that you can perfect your knotting technique.

 6. Not Stressing the Importance of Wound Care